Services

 Business Receipts Index (BRI)

-The Business Receipts Index (BRI) measures the short-term performance of the services industries (excluding Wholesale Trade, Retail Trade, Accommodation, and Food Services) based on the operating revenue of services establishments.
+The Business Receipts Index (BRI) measures the short-term performance of the services industries (excluding Wholesale Trade, Retail Trade, Accommodation & Food Services) based on the operating revenue of services establishments.
 The base year for the index is 2014.
-The BRI is available at current prices which measures the change in operating revenue which can result from changes in both price and quantity.
+The BRI measures the change in operating revenue at current prices which can result from changes in both price and quantity.

 Depreciation (DEPR)